Central Bank of Russia: Policies

 In December 2014, amidst falling global oil prices, international sanctions during the Russo-Ukrainian War, capital flight, and fears of recession, the bank had increased the one-week minimum auction repo rate up by 6.5 points to 17 percent.
 This caused a run on the ruble, and on 29 January, the bank decreased the rate by two points to 15 percent.

 In January 2015, the head of monetary policy, Ksenia Yudayeva, a proponent of strict anti-inflation policy, was replaced by Dmitry Tulin, who is "seen as more acceptable to bankers, who have called for lower interest rates".

 In response to the 2021–2022 Russo-Ukrainian crisis, multiple countries imposed economic sanctions against Russian banks.
 On 22 February 2022, US president Joe Biden announced restrictions of activities by US citizens involved with the Bank of Russia and others.
 In March, the Bank of International Settlements suspended the Bank of Russia.
 In March 2022, the Depository Trust & Clearing Corporation blocked Russian securities from the Bank of Russia and Russia's finance ministry.

 At the end of May 2022, three months into the invasion of Ukraine, the central bank cut interest rates in an effort to prop up the increasingly isolated Russian economy, suffering shortages and supply chain issues.
 The inflation rate rose to 17.8 percent in April.
 Also the ruble reached its strongest level against the U.S. dollar in four years, hurting exports.
 The central bank announced a possible rate cut in 2025 due to stabilising inflation on the 1000th day of the Ukraine war.
+In September 2025 the Central Bank lowered the interest rate from 18 percent to 17 percent, as part of its post war recovery monetary policy.

 Sanctions also included asset freezes on the Russian Central Bank, which holds $630 billion in foreign-exchange reserves, to prevent it from offsetting the impact of sanctions.
 On 5 May 2022, President of the European Council Charles Michel said: "I am absolutely convinced that this is extremely important not only to freeze assets but also to make possible to confiscate it, to make it available for the rebuilding" of Ukraine.

+In December 2025, international media reported that France refused to allow approximately $19.4 billion in frozen CBR assets held at commercial banks to be used in a proposed EU loan for Ukraine.